andofrjando/heroku-buildpack-redis/README.md

 # Heroku buildpack: Redis

+## Fork details
+This fork allows use of RedisGreen TLS with heroku dynos.

 This is a [Heroku buildpack](http://devcenter.heroku.com/articles/buildpacks) that allows an application to use an [stunnel](http://stunnel.org) to connect securely to Heroku Redis.
 It is meant to be used in conjunction with other buildpacks.